Skip to main content

 • Financial Stability (Ohlson Score Default Probability): The Ohlson Score helps predict a company's bankruptcy risk within the next year; we look for a score indicating less than a 10% risk.
 Read more about The Ohlson Score on Wikipedia.

-These guidelines can help you find strong companies that fit your investment strategy and risk tolerance.
-If you're hesitant to modify the existing criteria directly, simply duplicate the predefined set, rename it, and then make any changes you want to the new set without affecting the original settings.
+If you're hesitant to modify the existing criteria directly, duplicate the predefined set, rename it, and then make any changes you want to the new set without affecting the original settings.

-Alternatively, you can also set your own criteria from scratch, which is always recommended since it best suits your investing approach.
+Alternatively, you can set your own criteria from scratch, which is always recommended since it best suits your investing approach.